nci-training/NCI_data_training/docs/_build/html/_sources/_notebook/gsky/GSKY_QGIS.rst.txt

 GSKY interacts with QGIS
 ===============================================================

 This tutorial demonstrate how to load the GSKY WMS layer into QGIS.
-In this tutorial, you will learn to add the layer by calling GSKY WMS server.
+In this tutorial, you will learn

+* how to add the layer by calling GSKY WMS server
+* how to load the layer by calling GSKY WCS server

 See `here <../eo/QGIS_Analysing_Visualising_Data.ipynb>`_ for more advanced usage of QGIS.

 Introduction